-- before each first start up

-- after reinstallation (e.g. after overhaul)

-- after maintenance work during which the lubrication system was opened and voided.
+- before each first start up (e.g. after overhaul) - after maintenance work during which the lubrication system was opened and voided. - when engine was cranked with open oil lines (e.g. during oil change). - when oil system or oil lines were blown through with compressed air.